ameliajimenez/ameliajimenez.github.io/_pages/aboutme.md

 permalink: /aboutme/
 author_profile: true
 ---
+:loudspeaker: At the moment I am in the job market: looking for postdoc positions.

 I graduated in October 2021 with a dissertation in **learning representations for medical image diagnosis** at the **Pompeu Fabra University** (UPF).
 I was part of the [BCN MedTech](https://www.upf.edu/web/bcn-medtech/) group and my PhD thesis was supervised by [Gemma Piella](https://www.upf.edu/web/simbiosys/entry/-/-/37215/adscripcion/gemma-piella) and [Diana Mateus]() (Ecole Centrale Nantes).
 During this time, I was an [INPhINIT](https://fundacionlacaixa.org/en/inphinit-doctoral-fellowships-call) fellow funded by “La Caixa” foundation and H2020 Marie Skłodowska-Curie programme.
 Previously, during my master’s studies at the **Technical University of Munich** (TUM), I was a research assistant at the Rechts der Isar Hospital of Munich.